monsoonmaelstrom/book2/book2.md

 “Oh,” Lisette says, looking somewhat abashed.
 “Did it work?” she asks, looking at me.

 “I have no idea,” I tell her.
 “You’re not dead,” I shrug.
-“Beyond that, I have no idea.
+“Beyond that, I don’t know.
 Even if it did, you’re still going to have to figure out how it works.
 Start with the knot again.”

 “Start with walking again,” Gavin mutters, and I can’t help but laugh.
 I’m as sick of carrying her as everyone else.